gdaow/marshpy/README.md

 #### Object Validation

-An object of type ValidationContext is passed to the different validation methods of Pofy.
-It provides the following methods :
+When an object is loaded by Pofy, if a 'validate' class method is defined on the Schema class, it will be called with a ValidationContext and the deserialized object as arguments.
+The ValidationContext exposes the following methods :

-- current_location() : If the current YAML document was loaded from a file, returns the said file, else returns None
+- current_location() : If the current YAML document was loaded from a file, returns that file path, else returns None

 - error(message_format, *args, **kwargs) : Will raise a ValidationError, or or the defined [error handler](#error-handling) will be called with